 What we're about...

 We are all about helping people of all ages connect with healthy food and gardening.
 Check out our schedule of workshops, courses and project happenings here.
-See our new testimonials page for what people are saying.
-We offer Garden and Permaculture Coaching as well.
-Through coaching we help individuals, as well as schools, daycares, developers, condominimum communities and other groups with gardening and permaculture projects.
+Up next is a Using Permaculture Principles in Communities session (Sun Feb 23).

 We continue to have seed ball kits for sale for those looking for a fun activity to do with a class, at a kid's party or for your own fun.
-Seed balls can be made over the fall with winter rye or clover and spread immediatetly, or the can be dried and saved until spring.
+Seed balls can be made over the fall with winter rye or clover and spread immediately, or they can be dried and saved until spring.

 People are critical players in the social and garden ecosystems we strive to nurture.
 A big thank you goes out to the 7000 people who came out to workshops and events in 2013 (and 30,000 since 2007!).
 Thank you to the many caring people who spread the word and pitch in to put on the workshops, events and activities.